Aiven-Open/klaw/coral/docs/frontend-testing.md

 it('closes the modal when user confirms')
 ```

-Is read as *“it closes the modal when user confirms"*
+Is read as *"it closes the modal when user confirms"*

 Examples:

-- it *“shows an input element"*
+- it *"shows an input element"*
-- it *“changes the color when user clicks button"*
+- it *"changes the color when user clicks button"*
-- it *“disables the button when required input is missing"*
+- it *"disables the button when required input is missing"*

 #### Recommended rules